sharifrahmanie/MBMethPred/README.md

 ## Artificial neural network model

 The `NeuralNetworkModel` is a function to train an artificial neural network model to classify medulloblastoma subgroups using the DNA methylation dataset.
-Please uncomment the following lines and run the function.
 If it is the first time you run this function, set the InstallTensorFlow parameter to TRUE.
 It will automatically install the Python and TensorFlow library (version 2.10-cpu) in a virtual environment.
 Then set the parameter to FALSE.

 ### Usage